Only this pageAll pages

 The Display tab allows you to change how TV Rename looks.
 Its effects are purely visual, it does not change functionality.

-Double-click in When to Watch does: Controls the double-click action in the When to watch tab.
+Double-click in When to Watch does: Controls the double-click action in the tab.
 Its options are Search or Scan.

 Default: Search